-- Describe laws governing cyberspace and analyze the role of Internet Governance in framing policies for Internet cyber security. - Discuss different types of cybercrimes and analyze legal frameworks of different countries to deal with these cyber crimes. - Describe the importance of jurisdictional boundaries and identify the measures to overcome cross jurisdictional cyber crimes.
+• Describe laws governing cyberspace and analyze the role of Internet Governance in framing policies for Internet cyber security.

-- Describe the importance of ethics in legal profession and determine the appropriate ethical and legal behavior according to legal frameworks. - Identify intellectual property right issues in the cyberspace and design strategies to protect your intellectual property. - Assess the legal issues with online trading and analyze applicable e-contracting and taxation regulations. - Frame cyber security policy to comply with laws governing privacy and develop the policies to ensure secure communication. - Describe the importance of digital evidence in prosecution and analyze laws of different countries that govern Standard Operating Procedures (SOP) for handling evidence.
+- Discuss different types of cybercrimes and analyze legal frameworks of different countries to deal with these cyber crimes. - Describe the importance of jurisdictional boundaries and identify the measures to overcome cross jurisdictional cyber crimes. - Describe the importance of ethics in legal profession and determine the appropriate ethical and legal behavior according to legal frameworks. - Identify intellectual property right issues in the cyberspace and design strategies to protect your intellectual property. - Assess the legal issues with online trading and analyze applicable e-contracting and taxation regulations. - Frame cyber security policy to comply with laws governing privacy and develop the policies to ensure secure communication. - Describe the importance of digital evidence in prosecution and analyze laws of different countries that govern Standard Operating Procedures (SOP) for handling evidence.

-ECCU 518 Special Topics (Introduction to Cloud Computing) (3 credits)
+ECCU 518 Special Topics (3 credits)

-Special topics courses will be offered from time to time to pilot a course or to respond to a particular trend in information assurance.
-These courses will be considered as electives.
+Special topics courses will be offered from time to time as substitution for another course.
+This course will be considered as an elective.